Bachelor of Science in Telecommunications and Networking Technology

-For industry, the Telecommunications and Networking Technology (TNT) program produces practitioner-oriented information technology professionals and future leaders who can immediately contribute to problem solving and business results through application of information technology.
-They are actively integrated with the industry through engagement that both contributes to life-long learning as well as acquiring the knowledge needed to apply information technology solutions to business needs.
-Graduates typically are employed as:
+For the industry, the Telecommunications and Networking Technology (TNT) program produces practitioner-oriented information technology professionals and future leaders who can immediately contribute to problem solving and business results through application of information technology.
+They are actively integrated within the industry through engagement that both contributes to life-long learning as well as acquiring the knowledge needed to apply information technology solutions to business needs.
+Graduates are typically employed as:

 - Network analysts